Japan

 For those not brave enough to share the roads with cars, cycling infrastructure starts with the wide shared paths on the sidewalk.
 Protected bike lanes in Japan are virtually nonexistent, despite the lack of infrastructure, cycling is fairly safe and the bike culture is built on people’s patience.

-The city has several long shopping streets & arcades, kind of like street markets but indoors.
+The city has several long shopping streets and arcades, kind of like street markets but indoors.
 Inside you’ll find anything from souvenirs to food and hidden cafes.

-Both locals & tourists can be found hitting the streets, with so many school tours, you begin to wonder if the kids are ever on school grounds.
+Both locals and tourists can be found hitting the streets, with so many school tours, you begin to wonder if the kids are ever on school grounds.

 Japan’s train network